Pranav-2045/CORDIC/README.md

 #### Expected Output

 The testbench is self-checking and will print the results of each test to the console.
-The output shows the DUT's raw integer and scaled floating-point values alongside the mathematically expected sine/cosine values.
+The output shows the DUT's raw integer and scaled fixed-point values alongside the mathematically expected sine/cosine values.
 Note the gain difference as explained above.

 ```
 ================== CORDIC TEST START ==================